 The school newsletter is emailed to all parents and students twice each term and is an important link between school, community and home.
 Staff and student notices appear each day and are conveyed to students during morning Care.
+A designated school Facebook page shares regular information about the school with families and the local community.
 An online Curriculum Guide, with all courses offered at the school, is updated each year to coincide with Subject Selection.